Chi-Ki-Leung/Cambridge_Tripos_Tracker/README.md

 - CET I: delete as appropriate for the engineering/chemistry topic in Paper 4.
 - CET IIA: the 'corrosion and materials' module is separated into two distinct topics of 'corrosion' (Corr) and 'materials' (Mat).
 - CEBT IA: In Paper 3, the 'shapes and structures of molecules' module is separated into two disinct topics of 'spectroscopy' (Spec) and 'molecular orbitals' (Orbitals).
-Papers 4 and 5 are grouped together since they examine the same topics, which are listed based on my own experience in the Natural Science Tripos (NST) Mathematics A module.
+Papers 4 and 5 are grouped together since they examine the same topics, which the listed topics are  based on my own experience in the Natural Science Tripos (NST) Mathematics A module.

 The 'Achievements' in column B summarises the number of tripos questions completed for each topic.
 The numbers are automatically updated according to the tripos question entries logged into the [Tripos notes](#tripos-notes) section.
 The cells are automatically colour coded based on the relative numerical magnitude.
 A greater value will result in a lighter shade, as illustrated in the example user interface below.

-In column C, the 'Ideal Ratio' between topics are the number of questions for each topic set in the tripos papers, according to the 2022-2023 Form and Conduct notices.
-The values for the ideal ratio can be changed, such as to account for personal strengths or weaknesses in different topics, by editing the relevant cells.
+In column C, the 'Ideal Ratio' between topics are based on the respective number of questions set and marks allocated in the tripos papers, according to the 2023-2024 Form and Conduct notices.
+For CEBT IA Papers 4 and 5, the ratios are set based on the number of topics listed and the total marks for Papers 4 and 5.
+The values in the 'Ideal Ratio' column can be changed, such as to account for personal strengths or weaknesses in different topics, by editing the relevant cells.

-The 'target' in column D lists the number of questions that needs to be done for each topic in order to achieve the ideal ratio between topics set in column C. The cells are automatically colour coded based on the relative numerical magnitude.
+The 'Target' in column D lists the number of questions that need to be done for each topic in order to achieve the ideal ratio set in column C. The cells are automatically colour coded based on the relative numerical magnitude.
 A greater value will result in a darker shade, as illustrated in the example user interface below.
 The [Algorithm for Target](#algorithm-for-target) section details how the target values are calculated.

 ### Algorithm for Target
-For each topic, the ratio $R$ is calculated as follows
+For each topic, the ratio $R$ is calculated by

 $$ R(\text{topic}) = \frac{\text{Achievement}(\text{topic})}{\text{Ideal Ratio}(\text{topic})} $$